casesandberg/react-mark/README.md

 Type: `obj`

 To wrap markdown with a custom component, pass an object down with the element name as the key and the component as the value.
 Tag names include: `a` `blockquote` `code` `del` `em` `header` `hr` `img` `li` `list` `p` `pre` `ref` `span` `strong` `ul`.

+### transform
+Type: `function`

+Transforms children with custom component.
+Transformed child is wrapped with a `span`.